How to Care for Baby Mice

 As soon as I got home I did a Google cram session.
 What should I feed the mice?
 How should I care for them?
 Was this safe?

 The mice I would now care for were baby mice.
-They were days old and their eyes had yet to open.
-The risk of Hantavirus, a very dangerous virus that could be caught from wild mice was likely small because of my location.
-Although I did not rule that out and took precautions by washing my hands after handling them and avoiding getting them or my hands while handling them near my face.
+They were days old, and their eyes had yet to open.
+The risk of Hantavirus, a very dangerous virus that could be caught from wild mice was likely small because of my location, although I did not rule that out and took precautions by washing my hands after handling them and avoiding getting them or my hands while handling them near my face.

 The best thing to feed them at this early stage, I found out, is human baby soy formula.
 This formula is closest to the correct balance of protein and other nutrients that their bodies need.

 That first night I had to wake up every two hours to feed the mice.
 Being very passionate about saving them, I didn't mind.
-It encouraged me that soon after they had the formula they became much more active.
-At the first feedings the way they went after the formula made me happy that I had rescued them, instead of leaving their survival to the harsh circumstances of the beach where I'd found them.
+It encouraged me that soon after they had the formula, they became much more active.
+At the first feedings, the way they went after the formula made me happy that I had rescued them, instead of leaving their survival to the harsh circumstances of the beach where I'd found them.

 For quite a few days I fed them every few hours.
 They got plumper and more active.
-They looked like healthy blind mice. :) Before I knew it I was able to resume a regular sleep schedule.
+They looked like healthy blind mice.
+Before I knew it, I was able to resume a regular sleep schedule.
 Overall, the time that the interruption in my sleep cycle lasted was so short, I hardly remember it now.

-A Mouse Temporary Home and Habitat
+Give the Mice a Temporary Home and Later, a Habitat

 When I first got the mice, I simply put them in a shoe box.
 It was all I could find.
 I included some tissue paper to keep them warm.

 I got all into taking care of them though.
 That's my nature.
 I went to the pet store and invested in a carrying cage for them that was clear plastic with ventilation on top.
-I soon invested in a 10 gallon mouse aquarium, which included a vented top and a water bottle.
+I soon invested in a 10-gallon mouse aquarium, which included a vented top and a water bottle.
 I bought soft hamster padding for them and some toys and a wooden bedding which acted as a little nest for them.

 Later I would learn not to purchase that type of wooden nest.
-There could be mice mites in the wood and that's what happened.
-Luckily these mites do not transfer to humans but they cause the mice hell.
+There could be mice mites in the wood, and that's what happened.
+Luckily these mites do not transfer to humans, but they cause the mice hell.
 My mice hid from me and scratched so much their fur was missing in spots.
 I became very concerned and researched what I could do to help the mice.

 I got rid of the wooden nest and instead bought a little plastic home for them.
 I treated them all every day with a mite killer that was made for dogs and cats until the mice stopped scratching themselves.
-I couldn't find a mite killer for rats or mice but the dog/cat mite killer worked.
+I couldn't find a mite killer for rats or mice, but the dog/cat mite killer worked.
 I had to put a bit on my finger and rub it into their fur.
 I worried because they would start to lick it off, but it was the best I could do to kill those mites.
 I also cleaned out their cage bedding regularly and disinfected their cage with a mixture of mostly water and bleach.
 Soon the mite problem was a thing of the past.

 Because mice need to chew to keep their teeth in good shape, I included little wood blocks that I purchased at the pet store.
 These might have been treated with something, I think, and didn't pose the threat of harboring any mice mites breeding in them.
 As the mice grew and were able to eat real food, I also included carrots in their food bowl so they could nibble on those too.